Prentis Memorial Library Hours, September-April

 (248) 851-1100 ext.
 3137/3138

 (248) 865-0627 (Direct)

-The library is a cheerful gathering place and contains some 10,000 volumes of English language Judaica.
+The library is a cheerful gathering place and contains roughly 10,000 volumes of English language Judaica.
 The collection consists of Adult and Children’s fiction and non-fiction which provide a major resource of information on a variety of Jewish subjects.
-The children’s books are housed in a comfortable nook that includes a play-toy section.
-It is a cozy corner for story hours during religious school.
-There is also a selection of Jewish newspapers and periodicals including, The Detroit Jewish News, The Forward, The Jerusalem Report, Commentary, Moment and Babaganewz for children.
+The children’s books are housed in a comfortable area that includes a toys and puzzles for play.

 The Prentis Memorial Library contains a significant and beautiful asset in the Leonard N. Simons Collection of Rare Judaica, 900 volumes from the 17th through the 19th century.
 These were generously donated to enhance the scholarly resources of the library.